The archaeology program at Colorado State University focuses on the Americas and includes prehistoric and historic archaeology.

 The Archaeology concentration offers a broad background that can prepare students for a number of occupations.
 Our graduates have found opportunities in public, private and government sectors.
 Potential jobs include cultural resource management (CRM) and museum positions.

-Many careers do require additional coursework and education and a number of our students go on to immediately pursue advanced degrees.
+Many careers do require additional coursework and education.
+A number of our students go on to immediately pursue advanced degrees.